yanei11/sheep_ast/example/grep_like/Example1.md

 Ast fullname = always.continue is registered.
 The Ast has domain `always` and it is called at any condition.
 And action :na = NotAction is registered.
 It does not do specific action.
 The match is `any`.
 The syntax alias `any` is introduced in the syntax_alias.rb.
 In that file, you will see `any` is `[:r. '.*']`, and it means it is regex match and the match expression is '.*' which matches any string.
 That is why it is `any`.
 The expression is matched by AST of registered order.
 So, in this case, expression is processed by `default.main` and by `always.continue`.
 Strategy of finding expression in sheep_ast is to evaluate all the Ast in registered ordere, and if they could not match expression, then raise `NotFound` exception.
-If you execute `make example1_fail`, then you will see the sheep_ast sends `NotFound error`.
+If you execute `rake example1_fail`, then you will see the sheep_ast sends `NotFound error`.
 The failed version does not have this 'any' block and since the some expression does not match, 'NotFound' error will be occured.

 # Feed input files to the framework